 After Hurricane Katrina, I took Beanie Babies from my collection to Bayou La Batre, a fishing community near Mobile, to give to children whose families lost everything during the storm.

 My husband and I had a goal of traveling to all fifty of the United States.
 So I started collecting plates from each one.
 Sometimes, I'd buy a plate from more than one city in a state, but my walls became crowded after we extended our travels to other countries.
 I then started buying plates from those destinations.
 We were lucky enough to visit many different countries and every continent except Antarctica.

 Those experiences help in my writing because I always find something interesting to tell about.
 On a recent trip to Ireland with Loretta Theriot, with whom I'm writing a sequel to THE CALLINGS, a couple of amusing incidents provided me with enough material for two chapters.

-Currently teaching English at Faulkner State Community College and Faulkner University
+Currently teaching English at Faulkner State Community College and Faulkner University, and at Huntingdon College.

 Honors & Awards

 2012–present – Member of the Baldwin Writers Group and the Six Censorians critique group.

 2014 – First Place Award for Tourism Writing 2014 sponsored by the Southeastern Literary Tourism Initiative and cosponsored with the Alabama Tourism Department.
 It was presented by Congressman Bradley Byrne and he made a comment touting Tourism Writing on the floor of the House of Representatives which became a part of their permanent record.